Key Management Service concepts

 Note

-For a description of NAVER Cloud Platform and the user's shared responsibility model for cloud, refer to Security center in the NAVER Cloud Platform portal.
+For description of NAVER Cloud Platform and the user's cloud shared responsibility model, see the Security center of NAVER Cloud Platform portal.

 Was this article helpful?